 "I really hate that everyone thinks it's us that doesn't understand," Steve muttered under his breath.

 "Agent Barton has been through a significant trauma.
 He needs peace and constant supervision in order to begin recovering from this.
-With time, he may one day be able to return to the field."
+With time, he may one day be able to return to some sort of role as an agent of SHIELD."
 Tony rolled his eyes once again.
-Beside him, Bruce was also shaking his head.
+Beside him, Bruce was also rolling his eyes.

 "You're basing your diagnosis of catatonia on what data exactly?"
 Bruce asked.
 "How are his brain wave readings?"